 A repellant system is one of the most surefire ways to repel skunks.
-It can work for all kinds of animals and other pests.
-It usually works electronically and can cost anywhere from $10 to a few $100 depending on the system you choose.
+It can work for all kinds of animals and pests.
+It usually works electronically and can cost anywhere from $10 to $300 depending on the system you choose.

 Homemade repellant is the cheapest way to get rid of skunks.
-You can use a mixture of jalapeno juices, cayenne, and other hot substances and spray it in problem areas.
+You can use a mixture of jalapeno juices, cayenne, and other spicy ingredients and spray it in problem areas.
 Or you can spray predator urine in the same areas.

-Skunks hate bright lights, they are nocturnal after all.
-Getting yard lights to shine down on areas you’ve seen skunks can prevent them from returning.
-They’ll go back to their natural habitat where it’s dark when they’re awake.
+Skunks despise bright lights.
+After all, they are nocturnal.
+Using yard lights to shine on areas where you’ve seen skunks can prevent them from returning.
+They’ll go back to their natural habitat, where it’s dark when they’re awake.

-A fence is kind of an obvious choice, but it’s not always affordable or doable.
+A fence is an obvious choice, but it’s not always affordable or doable.
 Some properties have restrictions.
-But if you can get a fence, then it should work perfectly, as long as it has been approved for skunks.
+But if you can get a fence, it should work perfectly, as long as it has been approved for skunks.